-Capital - the financial statements must include sufficient information for the regulator to be able to evaluate the pension plan administrator's objectives, policies and processes for managing capital.
+Capital - the financial statements should include sufficient information for the regulator to be able to evaluate the administrator's objectives, policies and processes for managing capital.
 The disclosures should include:

-- a description of what the plan administrator manages as capital; and - the dollar amount of the capital being managed, or a reference as to where it can be found.
+- a description of what the administrator manages as capital; and - the dollar amount of the capital being managed, or a reference as to where it can be found.